I didn’t love my first Yin Yoga class.

 I have had many trainings over the years in Yoga Tune Up® with Jill Miller.
 Most recently, I achieved Roll Model Method® certification with Laurie Streff.
 In the Yin and Roll Model context, I continue my education about fascia with an appreciation of how issues in the connective tissues impact our entire physical and even mental state.

 I often offer ball work in my classes, as well as now integrate Yin poses.

-Would love to see you at the WORKSHOP or in my classes!
+Would love to see you at my workshops or my classes!